octahedroid/drupal-decoupled-project/README.md

 ### Configure Simple OAuth Settings

-You can reuse the previously generated Consumers at the site by visiting `admin/config/services/consumer` and editing the consumers labeled as `Viewer` & `Previewer` and assigning them a secret value.
+You can reuse the previously generated Consumers at the site by visiting `admin/config/services/consumer` to edit the consumers labeled as `Viewer` & `Previewer` and assigning them a secret value.

-If you prefer you can created new Consumers is this case, make sure you assign the `editor` user and the proper Scope of `Viewer` & `Previewer` depending on the usage you are planing to give to each one.
+If you prefer you can created new Consumers is this case, make sure you assign the `editor` user and the proper scope of `Viewer` & `Previewer` depending on the usage you are planing to give to each one.

 > Make sure you remember the values used as secret on each Consumer because you will need them as env variables for the front-end configuration.